 Working capital metrics such as days payable outstanding (DPO) and days sales outstanding (DSO) do not provide insights into ways to enhance cash flow, limiting traditional working capital strategies to negotiating supplier or customer payment terms.

-There are a wide range of optimization practices that can help CFOs in cash management.
+There are a wide range of optimization practices that can help CFOs in improving cash management.
 Centralization of account receivables, adopting a regular schedule to follow up on collections, negotiating favorable terms and rebates with suppliers, issuing purchase using available volume rebates and trade spend initiatives, and periodically benchmarking vendor contracts against industry standards.

-These practices work well when complemented with a range of automation initiatives to enhance cash management.
+These practices work well when complemented with a range of cash flow automation initiatives to enhance cash management.
 It is imperative for CFOs to understand that any working capital optimization strategy is incomplete without automation.

-How Can Automation Help?
+How Can Cash flow Automation Help?

 1) Identify bottlenecks in Order to Cash (O2C) and Procure to Pay (P2P) process